APogue/APogue.github.io/_drafts/published_drafts/2025-02-10-Brainstorming-ideas-doc.md

 - The university didn't bother to weed out bad apples, which served to inflame tensions between student factions (Eli Tsives, who mentioned Verdugo by name)

-	- While at the same time, counterprotesters were not addressed, putting ALL protesting students in serious danger
+	- While at the same time, before the riots, counterprotesters were not addressed, putting ALL protesting students in serious danger

+- After the riots, the university chose to single out and pursue charges against specific rioters (who social media and CNN made the effort to ID)

+	- Even then, perpetrators charges against the hoodie guy, could not be proven beyond a reasonable doubt (his charges were lowered to misdemeanor I think, need to follow up on that)

+	- That amounts to approximately five people, out of hundreds who showed up with weapons, fireworks, and contributed to violence and harassment

+- Did all protesting students have this coming?

 	- The person's quote saying that the encampment "had it coming"

 ### Encampment Notifications by UCLA